This post may contain affiliate links.

 The method for making the vegetable stock was new to me, but I love it.
 The seeds and strings infuse a subtle, nutty flavor.
 That coupled with the rich, buttery flavor of Gruyère and cream make for a spectacular soup.

-On occasion, I’ll puree a soup, but generally I like it to have some texture.
-Once the Potimarron squash was roasted, the flesh fell apart easily so I didn’t blend this soup at all.
-If you use a firmer squash, like a butternut, you may want to puree the soup with an immersion blender or in batches with a standard blender (as with this Tomato Bisque).
+On occasion, I'll puree a soup, but generally I like it to have some texture.
+Once the Potimarron squash was roasted, the flesh fell apart easily so I didn't blend this soup at all.
+If you use a firmer squash, like a butternut, you may want to puree the soup with an immersion blender or in batches with a standard blender (as with this Tomato Bisque, this Tuscan White Bean Soup and this Delicata Squash Soup).
 Remember, with a standard blender, not to put the lid over hot liquids and try to blend.
 The hot liquid will explode out (experience speaking).
 Instead, cover the top with a towel.

 Winter Squash Soup with Gruyère